Key terms in the employment chapter

 - FBI RAP sheet—all of your contact with the criminal justice system from anywhere in the U.S. (so if you have arrests or convictions in more than one state, all of these should show up on your FBI RAP sheet).

 Background Check: This is the process of looking up information about someone’s past activities—their criminal records, finances and credit, or other personal information—through public records, Internet searches, or interviewing people you know.
-When you apply for a job, the employer will most likely pay an outside company to run a background check on you — but only AFTER they have extended a conditional offer of employment.
+When you apply for a job, the employer is allowed to pay an outside company to run a background check on you — but only AFTER they have extended a conditional offer of employment.

 IMPORTANT: You have legal rights when someone runs a background check on you!
-The law limits what information can be included in your background check and what information employers, landlords, and others can use, and when employers can use this information.
+The law limits what information can be included in your background check, what information employers, landlords, and others can use, and when employers can use this information.
 You are allowed to challenge mistakes and violations related to your background check.